elias6/uberSudoku/README.md

 Uber Sudoku
 ===========

 This is my Sudoku game for the Uber programming challenge.

+To play the game, go here: https://mikez302.github.io/uberSudoku/

 I am using jQuery and Underscore.

 Here is what I would have done if I had enough time:
 * Improved the algorithms used to generate the random puzzles.
 I could have made them faster and made the difficulty more accurate by implementing all of the ideas in the paper linked below.